Major enrichments for the “All Cosmic Bodies” poster

 Touch Deep Time

-I’m collecting the first Geological Column of rocks formed during every epoch in Earth’s history.
-Feel every layer!
+This is the first Geological Column of rocks formed during every epoch in Earth’s history.
+You can buy a very rare complete sequence and feel every layer!
+And buy a very unusual book about this unique project.

 THE CHALLENGE OF EARTH’S LAYERS